Compare our best business loans

 What is a business loan?

 A business loan is much like a personal loan.
-You complete an application for a specific sum of money and you pay it back, with interest, over a defined period of time.
+You complete an application to borrow a specific sum of money and you pay it back, with interest, over a defined period of time.

 Unlike with a personal loan, a business loan must be used for business purposes, for which there are many.
-But you might decide you need a loan to:
+For example, you might decide you want a loan to:

-• take control of your business' cash flow
+• take control of your business's cash flow

 • pay for stock or equipment